Growing your professional brand on LinkedIn will help you establish authority in your field.

 With more than half a billion users, Linkedin is a powerful tool.
-So are you using it to the best of its potential?
-If you’re hoping to advance your career and climb that all-important industry ladder, upping your game on this platform could be the answer.
-Whether you’re looking for a job change or simply want to become renowned in your area, the social networking site offers a low-cost way of getting noticed by the right people.
+Are you using it to the best of its potential?
+If you're hoping to advance your career and climb that all-important industry ladder, building your professional and personal brand on LinkedIn is essential.
+Whether you're looking for a job change or simply want to further establish yourself in your field, the social networking site offers a simple way for you to become an authority.

-While most modern-day professionals will already have a LinkedIn profile, simply filling out the sections and walking away isn't enough; there are ways through which you can make the most out of the site.
-Dedicating a little time to this aspect of your career development can help you to gain attention from both recruiters and others in your industry.
-With that in mind, let’s take a look at some simple strategies that will help you boost your professional reputation on this social site.
+Whilst most modern-day professionals will already have a LinkedIn profile, simply filling out the sections and walking away isn't enough; there are ways to make the most of LinkedIn to build your brand online, but you need to put the work in.
+With that in mind, let's take a look at some simple LinkedIn strategies that will help you grow your professional and personal brand.

 Search for industry-specific groups

-Once you’ve been accepted, ensure that you take an active role in communicating with others.
-Rather than shamelessly self-promoting – which is actually against the site’s guidelines – involve yourself in any ongoing conversations or debates.
-You could offer advice to those who need it, recommend other professionals when appropriate or simply offer your opinion on trending topics.
+Once you've been accepted, ensure that you take an active role in communicating with others.
+Rather than shamelessly self-promoting – which is actually against the site's guidelines – involve yourself in any ongoing conversations or debates.
+You could offer advice as a thought leader to those who need it, recommend other professionals when appropriate or simply offer your opinion on trending topics.
 This strategy allows people to familiarise themselves with your name and will establish you as a prominent member of the community, helping to build your professional brand.

 Become a content creator

-Another way through which you can boost your professional reputation and show off your expertise is to become a content creator.
+Another way through which you can build your brand on LinkedIn and show off your expertise is to become a content creator.
 We must not forget that LinkedIn is a social media platform and, as such, people who log on are searching for something to read or view.
-These social media users could soon be your audience.
+These social media users could soon be your target audience.
 Around 94 per cent of marketers now use LinkedIn as a content distribution platform, according to stats from the platform itself.

 Before you begin writing, you should determine whether creating content is a smart strategy for you.
 Those working in commercial and creative fields, such as marketing or graphic design, could benefit greatly from this particular method; writing blogs will allow you to cultivate an audience around your expertise, which will help you grow your brand.
 However, if you work in an industry such as manufacturing, this technique may not be the way to go.
-Weigh up whether it’s a savvy option for you.
+Weigh up whether it's a savvy option for you.

 Interact with other users' content